IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

 ### Using for-loop

-Even such a basic strategy as ours has many potential hyperparameters:
+Even such a basic strategy as ours has many potential parameters:

 1. Lower threshold (`lower_th`)
 2. Upper threshold (`upper_th`)